 Adrian Hearn: [00:36:18] If you ask an Omo Añá who is a fully initiated player of ceremonial bata drums about certain things to do with their practice, or even about the drums themselves, be prepared for answers that are, shall we say, less than forthcoming.

-Aloy Junco: [00:36:36] Añá is made of different wood, because inside has a little oh, I cannot tell you everything about the Añá, especially the secret that is inside Añá, because we shouldn't do it.
+Aloy Junco: [00:36:36] Añá is made of different wood, because inside has a little…oh, I cannot tell you everything about the Añá, especially the secret that is inside Añá, because we shouldn't do it.
 It's not allowed.
 Because you need to be Omo Añá, if your not Omo Añá, if your blood hasn't spilt on the drum, you are not considered Omo Añá, to be able to talk about the secret of Añá.

 Adrian Hearn: [00:37:03] Aloy is guarding the truth there because this has always been sacred knowledge.
 And in Cuba, this secrecy was only deepened during slavery because the knowledge of the drum was a means of cultural survival.
 So it's taken very seriously even today.